-Jonathan is employed at Clark University as the Executive Director of Principal Gifts.
-Previous to working at the University he worked as a fundraising professional at Defamation League, American Jewish Committee and Clark University where he has returned after 10 years.
+Jonathan is the Executive Director of Principal Gifts for Clark University.
+Previous to working at Clark he worked as a fundraising professional at Defamation League, American Jewish Committee and Clark University where he has returned after 10 years.
 He received the Senn-Greenberg award for excellence in staff leadership from the Anti-Defamation League.
-Jonathan and his wife, Carol co-created the Ultimate Pink Drink fundraiser benefitting breast cancer research.
+Jonathan and his wife, Carol co-created the Ultimate Pink Drink fundraiser benefiting breast cancer research.
 He is also a Gala committee member of Beth Israel Deaconess Hospital, Needham, and a previous board member of the Needham Educational Foundation [NEF].
 2018 will mark his fifth year on the Council Board.

 Andrew is a Partner and Managing Director at Greenwich Associates, the global research-based consultancy.
 Andrew oversees the firm’s global Investment Management practice and is responsible for managing relationships with leading asset managers and investment consultants.